ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 ### 10.8.2MOSIP log component

-MOSIP&#39;s log component from the core-kernel is used to log entries.
+MOSIP's log component from the core-kernel is used to log entries.

 ### 10.8.3Always use core-kernel log module